wagtail/wagtail/docs/reference/contrib/modeladmin/create_edit_delete_views.rst

 Customising ``CreateView``, ``EditView`` and ``DeleteView``
 ===========================================================

-Before attempting to alter these views, it's important to note that ``modeladmin`` only provides 'create', 'edit' and 'delete' functionality for non page-type models (i.e. models that do not extend ``wagtail.wagtailcore.models.Page``).
+**NOTE:** ``modeladmin`` only provides 'create', 'edit' and 'delete' functionality for non page type models (i.e. models that do not extend ``wagtailcore.models.Page``).
+If your model is a 'page type' model, customising any of the following will not have any effect:

-There are a lot of additional considerations when dealing with `Page` objects, that simply aren't present working with other models (previews and revisions, for example), and so, ``modeladmin`` simply redirects you to Wagtail's existing views for all page-related actions.

-So, just to be clear: If your model is a page-type model, customising any of the following will not have any effect:

 .. _modeladmin_edit_handler_customisation: